-Budgeted cost: £42,489
+Budgeted cost: £51,662

-Activity Evidence that supports this approach Challenge number(s) addressed QFT - whole staff, AHI one day per week Supporting the attainment of disadvantaged pupils: articulating success and good practice (publishing.service.gov.uk) "Ensuring an effective teacher is in front of every class and that every teacher is supported to keep improving is the key ingredient of a successful school and should rightly be top priority for any pupil premium spend."
-(Sutton Trust Report, 2011).
-2,3,4,8,9 QFT - specifically ECT and ECT +1 Coaching for teaching and learning: practical guide for schools (publishing.service.gov.uk) identifies that teachers' learning and development underpins school improvement and provides a vehicle for raising achievement and attainment.
-When teachers' learning is based on their genuine assessment and understanding of pupils' learning they can start to make adaptations to their practice which can lead to real differences in outcomes.
-(National College, 2010).
-Within the school context, there are 2 ECTs and 3 ECT+1 teachers being supported this year.
-2,3,4,8,9 Teaching Assistant training to enable targeted interventions within the classroom to ensure effective challenge from starting points and the lowest 20% catch up quickly Making Best Use of Teaching Assistants EEF (educationendowmentfoundation.org.uk) identifies that research on TAs delivering targeted interventions in one to-one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress (effect size 0.2-0.3).
-Crucially, these positive effects are only 2,3,4,8,9 observed when TAs work in structured settings with high quality support and training.
+Teaching Assistant training to enable targeted interventions within the classroom to ensure effective challenge from starting points and the lowest 20% catch up quickly

+Making Best Use of Teaching Assistants | EEF

+(educationendowmentfoundation.org.uk) identifies that research on TAs delivering targeted interventions in one to-one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress (effect size 0.2-0.3).
+Crucially, these positive effects are only observed when TAs work in structured settings with high quality support and training.
 When TAs are deployed in more informal, unsupported instructional roles, they can impact negatively on pupils' learning outcomes.
 EEF, 2021.
-Within the school context, training, development and evaluation of intervention undertaken by teaching assistants is in place to ensure identified pupils catch up quickly Precision teaching training supports personalised targets and progression.
+Within the school context, training, development and evaluation of intervention undertaken by teaching assistants is in place to ensure identified pupils catch up quickly

+Precision teaching training supports personalised targets and progression.